neurdylab/physai/docs/resources/tutorials.md

 ---

-## Tutorial for Simple Automated Quality Assessment for Cardiac Data
+## Simple Automated Quality Assessment for Cardiac Data

-#### Step 1: Setting Up Your Environment
+<h3>Step 1: Setting Up Your Environment</h3>
 Before diving into the code, ensure your Python environment is properly set up to handle the required tasks.
 You will need specific libraries to run the provided code.
 Here's how to set them up:

 **Create a virtual environment** (optional but recommended):